dl7oap/gp2hmlb/README.md

 # Usage details

-gp2hmlb.py hast to be called with 2 parameter
+gp2hmlb.py has to be called with 2 parameter

 Usage: python3 gp2hmlb.py [type_of_satellite] [band_of_uplink]

 1. Parameter is type of satellite.
 You can choose between FM, SSB, SIMPLEX, CW
 2. Parameter is type of uplink.
-You can choose between 2M, 70CM
+You can choose between 2M, 70CM, 23CM

 # Hints

 For SIMPLEX and FM satellites i use an update rate of 10000ms in gpredict.
 This is more then enough.
-You can turn on the AFC function manually on the downlink of ic9700, this can eleminate a lot of the doppler effect.
+This script will turn on AFC function for FM  on the downlink of ic9700, this can eleminate a lot of the doppler effect.

 For SSB/CW i use an update rate between 800ms and 2000ms.
 So cw signals will be ok with 2000ms.
 When you using the main dail to change the frequency 2000ms feels a little bit long.
-Because you have to wait until gepredict have catch the new downlink frequency and the new matching update frequency is send to ic9700.
+Because you have to wait until gpredict have catch the new downlink frequency and the new matching update frequency is send to ic9700.
 You have to play around with this :)

+At start the script always set:
-This script always starts the uplink in LSB and the downlik in USB.
-Most of the common satellites can be worked with this, but when not, we have to enhance the parameter set.
+* the uplink in LSB and the downlink in USB.
+Most common satellites should work with this (?)
+* the script try to turn of repeater shifts (DUP+, DUP-)
+* it sets SQL to open on uplink and downlink
+* it will set AF level to 0 on TX and to 0.15 on RX
+* starting with CW the uplink is mode CW and the downlink will be USB

 # Requirements

-* gepredict version 2.3.* (older should also possible)
+* gpredict version 2.3.* (older should also possible)
 * hamlib 3.3 (i'm using 4.0 daily snapshot of 9th Nov 2019 http://n0nb.users.sourceforge.net)
 * python 3.7 (python 2.* should not work correct)